 "I'd like to talk a little.
 Let's have a coffee.
 I have never wanted to meet anyone, here I made everyone say that I had left for Monte Carlo.
 But being alone all the time, isolated, is hard.
 On Friday I'm leaving with Jody and Pamela Scheckter for a vacation at the house they bought in South Carolina.
 We'll play tennis, I'll try to distract myself from thinking.
 I certainly won't see the race".

-In the interior of the home, typically American, a large room, with billiards, and then the trophies, helmets, photographs of the champion.
+Inside the home, typically American, there is a large room, with billiards, and then the trophies, helmets, photographs of the champion.

 "It is also difficult to stay in this house, but the memory is everywhere, especially in the mind, and can not be erased".